The Truthful Patriot’s Corner

 Getting inside my head, in a humourus

-The Daily Walk with Love, republished April 22, 2020, by Paul Evans, with a brand new quote!
+The Daily Walk with Love, republished October 27, 2020, by Paul Evans, with a brand new quote!
 Photograph of the author, Paul Evans, is from November, 2017, and is hereby place in the Public Domain.
 If (God forbid) you should want to actually use one of my quotes in print, an attribution link would be nice.
 However, as connected to the internet as I am, I really couldn’t swear in court that each of these quotes is fully mine, but they certainly are “my versions” of ideas which are important to me, and actually many of these IS fully mine.
-For friends email Paul at email@example.com thanks (I sure could use a friend, OK, laidies?).
+For friends email Paul at firstname.lastname@example.org thanks (I sure could use a friend, OK, laidies?).